armalite/beautiful-dbt-template/{{cookiecutter.__PROJECT_SLUG_KEBAB}}/beau.md

 ## Retrieving updates from the [Beautiful DBT template](https://github.com/Armalite/beautiful-dbt-template)

-Updates from the XTS DBT template are added to your local machine using:
+Updates from the Beau DBT template are added to your local machine using:

 ```bash
 cruft update